prokosna/sola_mpd/README.md

 $ cd sola_mpd
 ```

-4. Build a docker image (It takes several minutes.)
+4. Build a docker image (It takes several minutes.
+Please have a :coffee:)

 ```
 $ docker/build.sh